-By default, your Windows computer will be setup to use one administrative user account for everything.
-Mac OS X is setup the same way from the factory, for that matter.
+By default, your Windows computer will be set up to use one administrative user account for everything.
+Mac OS X is set up in the same way from the factory, for that matter.
 If you were instead to use a standard unprivileged user account, 92% of Critical vulnerabilities in all versions of Windows in 2013 could have been mitigated..
 A secondary account for administrative purposes would be kept on the system but not used for day-to-day stuff.
 I’ll come back to this later.

 On the privacy side of things, we have the troubled default settings for any Microsoft account.
 A Microsoft account is a single sign-in for all things Microsoft.
 Under the default settings in Windows 8.1, almost everything stored in the user’s local account — including passwords! — is synchronized to Microsoft’s hosted consumer services (“cloud”).
 You may be comfortable or even happy about having all your data stored on someone else’s servers.
-More likely, however, you are not even aware that it is happening.
+More likely, however, you aren’t even aware that it’s happening.

 I’m not comfortable with sharing my “app data” (settings, authentication tokens, usage, documents), accounts and passwords, the websites I visit, nor my documents.
 I believe these things are personal and that no one else has any business looking into them.
 I want to control what is synced and what isn’t myself.
 Microsoft offers no way for users to see into what data is shared with Microsoft.
 There is no single place to go and inspect what data the software giant has stored with your account.

-It is not clarified anywhere, but presumably you could even be locked out of your local computer if it relied on a Microsoft account for login.
+It isn’t clarified anywhere, but presumably, you could even be locked out of your local computer if it relied on a Microsoft account for login.

 Multiple accounts: One for each purpose

-As mentioned above, it is recommend that everyone create a passive administrative account that is only used when needed.
-Then start your new life as a multi account computer user by changing your current account into a standard account.
+As mentioned above, it’s recommended that everyone create a passive administrative account that is only used when needed.
+Then start your new life as a multi-account computer user by changing your current account into a standard account.
 Stop using an admin account for day-to-day activities!
 All of this can be achieved from Control Panel: User Accounts and Family Settings: User Accounts: Manage Accounts and from PC Settings: Accounts: My account.